OrganismalSystemsBiology/faster2/README.md

 |ch07|MT|ES020-1-1-G6_3|2019/03/24| Yes| Right 3(C3)|
 |ch08|MT|ES020-1-1-G6_4|2019/03/24| Yes| Right 4(C4)|

 * Device label: An identifier of the recording device.
-This must be same with the labels used in the data files.
+This label must be the same as the label used for each record in the data files.
 * Mouse group: The plot_summary.py calculates statistics according to this group.
 * Mouse ID: Label of the individual animal.
 * DOB: Date of birth of the animal.
 At present, Faster2 does not use this information.
-But it is always a good practice to record DOB as the age affects sleep time.
+But it is always a good practice to record DOB as age affects sleep time.
-* Stats report: "Yes" or "No".
-If it is No, that record will be excluded from the statistics.
+* Stats report: "Yes" or "No." If it is No, that record will be excluded from the statistics.
 * Note: Additional information.

-_Note_ The **control** group of mice should be placed at first of the list.
-The summary.py assumes the first group of the list be the control group and performs the statistical analyses accordingly.
+_Note_ The **control** group of mice should be placed first on the list.
+The summary.py assumes the first group of the list to be the control group and performs the statistical analyses accordingly.

 ### Run FASTER2 script

 Then, run the sample_run.bat.
 The bat file executes four Python scripts.
-The first two scripts perform the main FASATER2 analysis (i.e. staging and calculating the basic statistics).
-This main processes usually take just a couple of minutes per animal.
-The latter two scripts plot many graphs of voltage timeseries and spectrums.
+The first two scripts perform the main FASATER2 analysis (i.e., staging and calculating the basic statistics).
+These main processes usually take just a couple of minutes per animal.
+The latter scripts plot many graphs of voltage time-series and spectrums.
 These scripts are optional but useful for human visual inspection.
-The plotting process takes about two hours for 8 animals x 5 days recordings on a PC of moderate specs in 2022.
+The plotting takes about two hours for 8 animals x 5 days of recordings on a PC of moderate specs in 2022.

 ### Video
-As it is not feasible to have a huge video file with length of days, there are usually a set of multiple video clips (from minutes to hours) for each animal.
+As it is not feasible to have a huge video file with a length of days, there are usually a set of multiple video clips (from minutes to hours) for each animal.
 These video files need to be arranged in a folder of the corresponding animal.
-Our viewr [signal_view](https://github.com/lsb-riken/signal_view) assumes that the set of folders be placed in the "video" folder in the FASTER2 folder.
-Also, the names of individual folders must be same with the device labels in mouse.info.csv.
+Our viewer [signal_view](https://github.com/lsb-riken/signal_view) assumes that the set of folders is placed in the "video" folder in the FASTER2 folder.
+Also, the names of individual folders must be the same as the device labels in mouse.info.csv.

-_note_ Each video file must contain a datatime in its file name to indicate when the file started recording.
+_note_ Each video file must contain a data time in its file name to indicate when the file started recording.
 For example, the filename should be like: CAM-61E0-C1_2018-01-27_06-58-47.avi.

 ```